bweiss16/eDNA_repo/README.md

 AUTONMOUS SAMPLNG WITH DAP
-eDNA_driver_v2.0.py -> driver used within the DAP environemnt (Lander at URI managed my Chris Roman) config.ini -> configuration file used with the eDNA_driver_v2.0.py to set pump timing
+eDNA_driver_v2.0.py -> driver used within the DAP environemnt (Lander at URI managed my Chris Roman) config.ini -> configuration file used with the eDNA_driver_v2.0.py to set pump timing edna.txt -> blank log file. an edna.txt file must be used with the driver in order for it to work